How to Use the MutationObserver API for Tracking DOM Changes

 childList Insertion and removal of the target’s child nodes are observed.

-Now, to that callback function which gets executed on every observed mutation.
+Now, let’s look at the callback function that gets executed on every observed mutation.

 function mutationObserverCallback(mutations) {